 Maggie Evans is an artist based in Savannah, Georgia.
 Her current work uses painting, drawing and installation to examine human social structures and the internal struggle between the need for individuality and the need for inclusion.

 Maggie has shown her work in fifteen solo exhibits, over fifty national group/juried shows and has received a number of awards including the 2017 Western Bureau Art Prize (San Jose, CA) and the Best in Category (installation/3D) Award at Artfields 2018 (Lake City, SC).
-Reviews and publications include The Washington Post, New American Paintings and Manifest Gallery’s INPA 6.
+Reviews and publications include The Washington Post, New American Paintings and the upcoming INPA 10 by Manifest Gallery Press.
 Artist residencies include The Hambidge Center for the Arts (GA) and Central Trak (TX) as well as a full fellowship to the Vermont Studio Center.
 In 2011 she was awarded a Chinese Government Scholarship that granted her ten months to develop new work at the China Academy of Art in Hangzhou, China.
 She has been invited to lecture on her work at a number of institutions including Indiana-Purdue University and the University of Texas, Dallas.

 Maggie holds an MFA in Painting from the Savannah College of Art and Design (2008) where she is currently a part-time Professor of Foundation Studies.
 In addition to her work as an artist, she performs regularly as a professional jazz singer and bassist.
 For more information about Maggie the musician, click here.